Breadcrumb

 Segregate Confidential Information into Separately Marked Attachments

-The position statement should only refer to, but not identify information that the Respondent asserts is sensitive medical information, or confidential commercial or financial information.
+The position statement should only refer to, but not identify, information that the Respondent asserts is sensitive medical information, or confidential commercial or financial information.
 If Respondent relies on confidential medical or commercial information in its position statement, it should provide such information in separate attachments to the position statement labeled "Sensitive Medical Information," "Confidential Commercial or Financial Information," or "Trade Secret Information" as applicable.
 Provide an explanation justifying the confidential nature of the information contained in the attachments.
-Medical information about the Charging Party shall not be deemed sensitive or confidential medical information in relation to the investigation.
+Medical information about the Charging Party must not be deemed sensitive or confidential medical information in relation to the investigation.

 Respondent should segregate the following information into separate attachments and designate them as follows: